Panasonic GH5 vs GX85

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Panasonic GX85 Manual.
+Further information on the features and operation of the GH5 and GX85 can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what is the bottom line?
 Is the Panasonic GH5 better than the Panasonic GX85 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.